harishA100/CODSOFT/README.md

 # Data Sets to Uplift your Skills

-+ Data Science Dojo has added 30 data sets to this repository.
++ Data Science Dojo has added more than 30 data sets to this repository.
 + The repository carries a diverse range of themes, difficulty levels, sizes and attributes.
 + They offer hands-on practice to boost their skills in exploratory data analysis, data visualization, data wrangling and machine learning.
 + The data sets below have been sorted with increasing level of difficulty for convenience (Beginner, Intermediate, Advanced).